prdx23/norite/README.md

 ## Inspiration
-Norite takes inspiration from [Zola's](https://www.getzola.org/) features and its way of organizing content, borrows a few concepts from [Hugo](https://gohugo.io), and references  [Pelican](https://blog.getpelican.com/)'s and [Mkdocs](https://www.mkdocs.org/)'s internal implementations for a few things.
+Norite is influenced by [Zola's](https://www.getzola.org/) features and its way of organizing content, borrows a few concepts from [Hugo](https://gohugo.io), and takes inspiration from [Pelican](https://blog.getpelican.com/)'s and [Mkdocs](https://www.mkdocs.org/)'s internal implementations for a few things.
 I would happily recommend using any of these excellent SSGs!

 ## License